Adnane0002/Gym_Exercise_Recognition/README.md

 The setup is based on a ST  VL53L5CX Time-of-Flight sensor (8x8 LiDAR sensor), operates on an Arduino UNO R4 and utilizes NanoEdge AI Studio, a user-friendly platform for AI on microcontrollers, to log data, train the model, and test it.

-For academic purposes, the attached Notebook (PDF) documents the data collection process and the **Feature Engineering** performed on the dataset.
+For academic purposes, the PDF **Notebook** documents the data collection process and the **Feature Engineering** performed on the dataset.

 Watch the full tutorial **created by me** on the STMicroelectronics YouTube Channel : https://www.youtube.com/watch?v=V_gHpV945Lc